cnabio/duffle/docs/102-invocation-image.md

 # The Invocation Image

-The `invocationImage` section of a `bundle.json` must point to at least one image (the invocation image).
+The `invocationImage` section of a `bundle.json` must point to exactly one image (the invocation image).
 This image must be formatted according to the specification laid out in the present document.

 When a bundle is executed, the invocation image will be retrieved (if necessary) and started.
 Credential and parameter data is passed to it, and then its `run` tool is executed.
 (See [The Bundle Runtime](103-bundle-runtime.md) for details).